deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### AllocationManager

 The `AllocationManager` contract allows _AVSs_ to slash _Operators_ that do not comply with their terms on correct operation of the instructions by the _AVSs_.
-The `AllocationManager` contract forwards the slashing request by the _AVSs_ to the `DelegationManager` contract, which keeps the accounting of the suffered slashes.
+The `AllocationManager` contract forwards the slashing request by the _AVSs_ to the `DelegationManager` contract, which keeps the accounting of the suffered slashes and updates the claim for each _Staker_.

 Through the `AllocationManager` the `AVSs` can manage operator sets (creation and changes) and AVS configurations.
 The `AllocationManager` allows _Operators_ to register and deregister from _Operator Sets_ and _AVSs_.